michelson/Dante/README.md

   + Image Uploader with *preview* and caption option.
   + Embed data for pasted link through OEmbed services.
   + Embed media information for pasted links through OEmbed services.
++ List creation with shorcuts ie:.
+1. , - , 1) with spacebar or return key
 + CSS tries to use the same fonts used in Medium, (if you have already setup those fonts) or fallbacks to open fonts (by Google fonts) or system fonts.
   + serif: freight-text-pro fallbacks to Merriweather or Georgia,
   + sans:  jaf-bernino-sans fallbacks to Open Sans or Lucida Grande